Donders-Institute/rdm-wiki/docs/2_Background/3_Storage.rst

     * Constant involuntary risk of data loss
     * Potential for privacy breach
     * Downloading data is time-consuming
-    * Requires constant re-uploading to mitigate potential data loss
+    * Requires :bdg-warning:`constant re-uploading` to mitigate potential data loss
     * Less RAM
     * Less storage space
-    * Files are not visible to any other research team members
+    * Files are not visible to any other :bdg-info:`research team members`

-Ultimately, :bdg-primary:`local storage` is risky because data is not backed up anywhere and inefficient for several reason.
+Ultimately, :bdg-primary:`local storage` is risky because data is not backed up anywhere and inefficient for several reasons.
 Nonetheless, it does have its use-cases though you always must be careful to prevent data loss and breaches in privacy.

 High Performance Storage
 ====

+.. dropdown:: About
     :bdg-primary:`High Performance Storage` includes several different drives: most notably the :bdg-primary:`Home` drive where your personal files may be kept, the :bdg-primary:`Groupshare` drive where your lab group's shared files may be kept, and the :bdg-primary:`Project` drive where your project files (including research data) is kept.
     :bdg-primary:`High Performance Storage` consists of drives such as these, which are mounted on Network PC's in Trigon such as those in the Instruction and
     Trainee rooms as well as all Lab PC's.
     :bdg-primary:`High Performance Storage` is also compatible with the HPC cluster.

 .. dropdown:: Advantages